ATHUL-K-A/Customer_Segmentation/readme.md

 -----

 ## Input used
-Different models use different set of input data to predicted and are written below -
+Different models use different set of input data to get prediction and are written below -

 * **Clustering (KMeans)**